 To me, reverse means “going in the opposite direction” like if you are driving in a car and you put it in reverse.
 So rather than diabetes getting progressively worse (as we are often told that Type 2 is chronic and progressive), it is improving.
 Mine is NOT getting progressively worse because I have put on the brakes and started going in reverse 😉 This is what most of us are experiencing.
 We have adopted a lifestyle that allows us to be free of symptoms, maybe free of medicine.
 But we should never be free of monitoring.
-Even though I have an A1c of 5.0% and have never taken any medication for my diabetes, I DON’T consider myself “cured”.
+Even though I have an A1c of 5.1% and have never needed to take any medication for my diabetes, I DON’T consider myself “cured”.
 I consider it “reversed.”
 I still monitor my blood sugar and remain diligent about my lifestyle.
 Will this level of diligence hold off diabetes FOREVER?
 I don’t know.
-With two diabetic parents, diabetic grandparents and diabetic siblings, only time will tell if my efforts are enough to keep diabetes at bay forever.
+With two siblings with diabetes, two parents with diabetes parents, and several grandparents with diabetes, only time will tell if my efforts are enough to keep diabetes at bay forever.
 But I will not go down without a fight…lol!!
 Once again, this level of diligence, doesn’t say “cure” to me…so I don’t use that term personally.

 When discussing the word “cure” for Type 2, Dr. Sarah Hallberg says “we’ll leave the grandstanding to Dr. Oz.
 What I can say is we remove diabetes from their problem list.”
 That is just awesome!
 Many other amazing, well-respected physicians from around the world who are using a healthy low carb lifestyle to treat diabetes, are using the term reverse, and are subsequently removing the diabetes diagnosis right off the patient’s diagnosis (or problem) list.
 How great is that!!